0xSiO/bolt-rs/README.md

 [![Build Status](https://travis-ci.org/lucis-fluxum/bolt-rs.svg?branch=master)](https://travis-ci.org/lucis-fluxum/bolt-rs)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-NOTE: This project is under construction, and the public API is unstable.
+NOTE: This project is still under development and is not yet recommended for use in production.

 ## Overview

-This project aims to provide a comprehensive set of libraries that allow for interaction with graph database servers that support the [Bolt v1](https://boltprotocol.org/v1/) protocol, namely, [Neo4j](https://neo4j.com).
-Since there is currently no good documentation for Bolt v2, v3, or v4, this set of libraries allows interacting with Neo4j versions up to 3.5.14, which is the last version supporting Bolt v1.
+This project aims to provide a comprehensive set of libraries that allow for interaction with graph database servers that support the [Bolt](https://en.wikipedia.org/wiki/Bolt_%28network_protocol%29) protocol, namely, [Neo4j](https://neo4j.com).
+This set of libraries allows interacting with servers supporting versions 1 through 3 of the protocol, which includes Neo4j 4.0.
 Development to support the newer versions of the protocol is ongoing.

 ### bolt-client
 [![crates.io](https://img.shields.io/crates/v/bolt-client.svg)](https://crates.io/crates/bolt-client)